SamsungSLAV/festral/README.md

 ]
 ```

-Supported built-in test parsers currently are only "Default" - for tct-test-ta
+Supported built-in test parsers currently are only "Default" - for simple `OK`
+by line for every passed test, and other line is treated as failed test;
 and "XTest" - for xtest made by OPTEE.

 You can create own parser scripts for festral-weles.
 Such script